jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/stand-shoulders-giants/index.md

 ---

-In our [last post](../infinite-monkey-fuzzer/), we reproduced the discovery of a vulnerability in `libpng`.
-But that is only a small library, you might say, with a very limited scope and only `556 KiB` installed.
+In our [last post](../infinite-monkey-fuzzer/), we reproduced the discovery of a vulnerability in libpng.
+But that is only a small library, you might say, with a very limited scope and only 556 KiB installed.
 However, many, many packages depend on it.
 To see how many packages in the Arch Linux repository depend on `libpng` we can use `pacgraph` by [Kylee Keen](http://kmkeen.com/pacgraph/):